- Fee assured

 - Urological oncology

-Mr Cox undertook urology specialist training in South Wales, and was awarded a doctorate (MD) by Cardiff University following scientific research into mechanisms of prostate cancer development at the European Cancer Stem Cell Research Institute.
+Mr Cox undertook urology specialist training in South Wales, and was awarded a postgraduate doctorate (MD) by Cardiff University following additional scientific research into mechanisms of prostate cancer development at the European Cancer Stem Cell Research Institute.
 He later went on to complete sub-specialist training in prostate cancer and robotic surgery under the mentorship of some of the UK’s leading experts in the field.

-In addition, Mr Cox possesses a comprehensive understanding of general urological complaints, which includes the investigation and diagnosis of suspected urological cancers (i.e. of the kidney, bladder, prostate, and testicle), the management of erectile dysfunction, and urinary stone disease.
+In addition, Mr Cox possesses a comprehensive understanding of general urological complaints, which includes the investigation and diagnosis of all suspected urological cancers (i.e. of the kidney, bladder, prostate, and testicle), the management of erectile dysfunction, and urinary stone disease.

 Areas of interest